Finding the best poker training site or course for you can be difficult.

 The Hand Reading Lab

-If you are truly dedicated to improving your hand reading skills, you can look no further than SplitSuit’s flagship course The Hand Reading Lab – one of my favourite pieces of training content.
+If you are genuinely dedicated to improving your hand reading skills, you can look no further than SplitSuit’s flagship course The Hand Reading Lab – one of my favourite pieces of training content.

 The lab is a step by step system which teaches you how to put your opponent on the correct range at the right times so you can bluff more effectively, value bet more thinly and increase your overall win rate.